 - “Since the introduction of Scrum, all I do is attend meetings.
 I didn’t become a developer to attend meetings all day long.”

-- “I thought Scrum meetings were time boxed, but our daily Scrum takes at least 30 minutes and afterwards we still don’t have a solid plan as a team.”
+- “I thought Scrum meetings were time-boxed, but our daily Scrum takes at least 30 minutes and afterward we still don’t have a solid plan as a team.”

 These frustrations drive some Scrum Teams to abandon Scrum altogether.
 Today, we’re going to bust the idea that Scrum is an enabler of a meeting culture.
 A culture in which Scrum teams are stuck in too many unproductive meetings that prevent them from creating a valuable product for their customers.